Inventory Reduction

 The Hanging Rail Uprights are available in 30", 48" and 74" heights.
 The 48" tall Uprights are perfect for double hang closets, and the 30" Uprights work well for long hang closets.

-You do not need to secure the Hanging Rail Uprights to the Wall; however, Wall Mounted Uprights that attach directly to the wall using the Screws and Anchors are available.
+You do not need to secure the Hanging Rail Uprights to the Wall because they do not support any weight.
+However you may want to attach them to prevent the upright from swinging or pulling away from the wall.
+This is especially true when using O-Boxes with drawers.
+To secure the uprights you would use Upright Clips.
+If you are using Wall Mounted Uprights, they need to be attached directly to the wall using Screws and Anchors.
 These Uprights are available only in a white finish, and do not require a Hanging Rail.

 Upright